vkdolea/age-system/README.md

 ### v0.0.4
 #### Added
 - Checkbox to indicate select Abilities.
+- Added option to hide primary Abilities checkbox if not used.

 #### Fixed
 - Fixed an error causing Currency input to be disabled.